gmcn/glassbrothers/wp-content/plugins/wp-cerber/readme.txt

 * Create **Custom login URL** ([rename wp-login.php](https://wpcerber.com/how-to-rename-wp-login-php/)).
 * Cerber antispam engine for protecting any contact form.
 Automatically detects and moves spam comments to trash or deny it completely.
 * Log users, bots, hacker and other suspicious activities.
+* Verify the integrity of all WordPress files, plugins and themes.
+* Monitor file changes and new files.
 * Cool notifications with powerful event filters.
 * Hide wp-login.php, wp-signup.php and wp-register.php from possible attacks.
 * Hide wp-admin (dashboard) when a user isn't logged in.